-The new and changed features for A.12.10 are listed below.
-These items are documented in the $HP\ C++$ Online Programmer's Guide (see Chapter 3 for access instructions.)
+The new and changed features for A.12.14 are listed below.
+These items are documented in the HP C++ Online Programmer's Guide (see Chapter 3 for access instructions.)

-- HP C++ does not support huge data, which are objects larger than 2^29 bytes.
+- Programs that use floating point arithmetic need to trigger Floating Point exceptions before entering a library routine.
+See "Trigger Floating Point exceptions before using library routines" on page 22. - The -ptb option is no longer necessary to build shared libraries that depend on other shared libraries that contain templates.
+The compiler default behavior makes this option unnecessary, but it is retained for backward compatibility. - HP C++ does not support huge data, which are objects larger than 2^29 bytes.
 To take advantage of objects requiring huge data, use the HP aC++ compiler. - HP C++ does not support PA-RISC 64-bit mode.
 To take advantage of 64-bit mode features, use the HP aC++ compiler. - HP C++ (cfront) no longer includes libcodelibs.a.
 HP C++, however, includes the source for the HP Codelibs Library.
 You must build the library if you want to use it.
 The instructions for building the library are in /usr/contrib/codelibs/README.